FrostNT1/GQA-presentation/README.md

 #### Step 1: Checkpoint Conversion via Mean Pooling

-Rather than discarding learned knowledge, we consolidate multiple K/V heads by merging their information together.
+Rather than firing all but a few librarians and losing their knowledge, we create **"super librarians"** by merging the expertise of multiple librarians together.

 ![Mean Pooling Conversion](images/mean-pool.png)